scoobybejesus/cryptools/README.md

 Luckily, I managed to stumble across a mentor who helped me write 80% of an MVP in strongly-typed Swift.
 We coded our way into a corner, but I had learned enough to take the code apart and put it back together correctly and complete it.
 I really enjoyed Swift, but I wanted something even more performant (and cross-platform), and Rust seemed to fit the bill.
-I rewrote the code in Rust (also with a bit of help from my mentor), and it has turned out to be a great choice.
+I rewrote the code in Rust (also with a bit of help), and it has turned out to be a great choice.

 ## Legal